-UK&IE Prescribing Information: Targaxan 550mg (rifaximin-α)
+UK Prescribing Information: Targaxan 550mg (rifaximin-α)

 Film-coated tablet containing rifaximin 550 mg.